jmsdnns/blag/content/tech/penn-ai/index.md

 The music I have touched on so far is generally stuff that sits in the background while I focus on something else.
 The other side of music is the side where I listen by giving it my full focus.
 I memorize the drums of a song, connect the lyrics of a song to life, and embrace the artform for everything it might offer. _Attention is all you need_, or something like that.

 As for the story telling side of music, eg. not intended to sit in the background, if AI has a place it will come from acting as a tool used to support humans making art.
 This is the domain where every detail matters and where it gets critiqued for how well it fits in with everything else.
-We wouldn't say _lift is stranger than fiction_ if we didn't also feel that _fiction has to make sense_, even though we know fiction is made up.
+We wouldn't say _life is stranger than fiction_ if we didn't also feel that _fiction has to make sense_, even though we know fiction is made up.

 I already use software that simulates guitar amps, even though I have a guitar amp.
 I have recorded several songs where I sing & play guitar and used software to generate the drum tracks, even though I know how to play drums.
-I had never tried singing in a band it was possible to get all the other things done so quickly.
+I had never tried singing in a band until it was possible to get all the other things done so quickly.
 I'm now looking at the potential to make AI generated music videos for music written and performed entirely by humans.
 Perhaps the videos won't feel quite right for this or that reason, but I'll probably feel like they got close enough when the point is to support my music.

 I have had some pretty cool ideas about how to use prompts to augment my song writing progress.
 I am not going to share them yet, because I am going to look into what it'd take to get a proof-of-concept together instead.